Adhamkmopp/Thesis/README.md

 ## BLAST and GNUParallel
 #### Running blastn On All Samples and Getting Candidate Reads

-The purpose of this step is to run blast on the fasta files on the locally built viral database (see: Creation Of A Local Viral Database), filtering out all phage results and creating a set of candidate reads from the filtered blast results.
-The key steps here firstly removing duplicate reads from the sample.fasta file.
-This is necessary as it interferes with faidx indexing, without which subsetting the sample.fasta file with an ID list would have taken much longer than necessary.
-The second step is subsetting the fasta file with an ID list created from the viral blast results, thereby creating the \*.candidateReads.fasta file for each sample for the second round of analysis (mixed blast or bwa)
+With FASTA files in hand, the purpose of this step is to BLAST on the locally built viral database (see: Creation Of A Local Viral Database), filtering out all phage results and to generate a set of candidate reads from the filtered blast results.

+The key steps here are firstly removing duplicate reads from each sample FASTA file.
+The second step is generating a simple list of read IDs from the viral BLAST hits to be used in extracting FASTQ entries (the candidate reads) for use in the second round of BLAST/BWA (the "*.candidateReads.fasta" files for each sample)

-Another key point deserve seperate mention; the fasta file is split into 56 seperate parts using fasplit, and 56 blasts are run in parallel which speeds up the process significantly, as it makes full use of avaiable cores on the server.
-Ironically, the slowest step was in extracting candidate reads from a list of IDs.
+Another key point deserve separate mention; the fasta file is split into 48 separate parts using fasplit, and 48 blasts are run in parallel which speeds up the process significantly.
+Ironically, the slowest step was in extracting candidate reads using the list of IDs.
 Several attempts to speed up using grep and pyfaidx, and even at attempt at parallelizing pyfaidx proved unfruitful, but they are included and commented out in the script for the sake of propriety.
 Seqtk , a lightweight C++ program was atleast several magnitude faster than any of the aforementioned.

 ```bash
 #!/bin/bash